awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetDASHStreamingSessionURL.md

 The request accepts the following data in JSON format\.

  ** [DASHFragmentSelector](#API_reader_GetDASHStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetDASHStreamingSessionURL-request-DASHFragmentSelector"></a>
-The time range of the requested fragment, and the source of the timestamps\.
+The time range of the requested fragment and the source of the timestamps\.
 This parameter is required if `PlaybackMode` is `ON_DEMAND` or `LIVE_REPLAY`\.
 This parameter is optional if PlaybackMode is`` `LIVE`\.
 If `PlaybackMode` is `LIVE`, the `FragmentSelectorType` can be set, but the `TimestampRange` should not be set\.
 If `PlaybackMode` is `ON_DEMAND` or `LIVE_REPLAY`, both `FragmentSelectorType` and `TimestampRange` must be set\.
 Type: [DASHFragmentSelector](API_reader_DASHFragmentSelector.md) object
 Required: No